oamg/leapp/docs/source/first-actor.md

     name = fields.String()
 ```

-Now let's add a default value of 'localhost.localdomain', in case the name
+Add a default value of 'localhost.localdomain', in case the name
-does not get set.
+is not specified.
 Default values are initializing the values in the
-construction of the class object, if there has not been passed any other
+construction of the class object, if no other value has been determined.
-value.

 ```python
 class Hostname(Model):